What are the top 5 best study drugs on the market?

 If you’re trying this one for the first time, you really want to take it easy, as it reportedly can be one of the more intense nootropics out there.
-It will give you more focus and energy, as well as an effective productivity hack—basically if you take it in the right doses, you’ll get shit done.
+It will give you more focus and energy, as well as an effective productivity hack—basically, if you take it in the right doses, you’ll get things done.

 mg with food twice a day.
 Try upping your dose by 100mg at a time and do not exceed 700 mg.